 Apart from the Match Group, the female entrepreneur-led ‘Bumble’ is the only other dating app that has captured a significant share of the online dating market.
 A big reason for its success is its brand positioning centred around women-centricity and safety, among other aspects.
 For instance, the app allows only women to send the first message after matching with a prospect, ensuring the weeding out of unwanted ‘creeps’.

 In the quest for ‘true love’, I recently (over half a decade back) downloaded some dating apps.
 Just kidding, I was just looking for new content, some basic Freudian needs, and a dopamine rush.
 These apps get highly addictive, like any other video game, these apps lead to a rush of dopamine.
-One moment, you don’t even know that someone who existed in this world, and the next moment you guys are watching Netflix and chilling.
+One moment, you don’t know someone exists, and the next, you’re watching Netflix and chilling.

 I figured out that there are three reasons why a girl is on a dating app.
 This is specific just to India and might be different for other countries.
-First, the platonic networker; is bored and needs to talk to (text) someone or even network for better career opportunities but everything is completely platonic.
-Second, the societal victim; friends are getting married or are in relationships but want to ‘help’ her out as some acquaintance met the ‘perfect’ guy on an app and so get her on the app and the family is pressurizing for marriage and arranged dates not working out.
-Third, the casual encounter; a recent breakup or existential crisis, and using physical intimacy as a coping mechanism.
-These reasons are not mutually exclusive and a girl could be on the app for multiple reasons like seeking her ‘prince charming’ and friend-zoning the frogs.
+First, the platonic networker gets bored and seeks conversations or career opportunities, but it’s all platonic.
+The societal victim joins the app under family and friends pressure after arranged dates fail.
+The casual encounter stems from a recent breakup or crisis, using intimacy to cope.
+These reasons aren’t mutually exclusive; a girl may seek her ‘prince charming’ while friend-zoning the frogs.

 Another term that I learned recently because of the dating app ‘research’ is ghosting.
-It’s quite easy to cut all forms of communication with someone you have met via an app if things don’t work out.
+It’s easy to cut off communication with someone met on an app if things don’t work out.
 Nearly 1 out of 3 people using dating apps have said that they have ‘ghosted’ someone.
 Dating apps have in a way also led to an increase in casual encounters with different people.

 That being said, one of three marriages today starts online.
-I have known people who are in healthy relationships, and live-ins and have even gotten married off dating apps.
+I know people who are in healthy relationships, live-ins, and have even gotten married through dating apps.
 If one looks from the Indian perspective, such apps aren’t much different from the matrimonial sites.
 The only difference is that there, parents do the swiping.

 Like many new technologies, dating apps provoke quite a bit of hand-wringing about contemporary life.
 Are we too dependent on constant validation?
 Have we lost the ability to connect with other living, breathing humans?
 Or are we too busy in our work lives to actually filter through in the offline space?

 It also depends on why you are in the app world.
-If it is for ‘true love’, I am a bit sceptical about the inorganic nature of this approach.
-If it is for marriage, then I don’t see much of a difference from the matrimonial website.
-If it is for entertainment, then probably there are more engaging means, and potentially hurting someone else’s emotions won’t fetch you any good karma.
-And if it is for ‘pizza home delivery, then making an effort and interactions in the offline space would fetch you better results.
+If it’s for ‘true love,’ I am a bit skeptical about the inorganic nature of this approach.
+For marriage, I don’t see much of a difference from a matrimonial website.
+For entertainment, more engaging options exist, and hurting someone’s emotions won’t bring good karma.
+If it’s for ‘pizza delivery,’ offline interactions would yield better results.

 Later, Sidhant